 - Unhygienic work conditions:

 The overall condition of this factory was deplorable, and seeing the baby crying in those conditions, just hurt my heart.
 Unfortunately, in most cases, workers who work at these factories are minorities who lack of education, lack of opportunities, and resources, some of them work illegally, and most often are forced to work in poor environments under deplorable conditions since they have no other options.
+This situation does not happen only in some US factories but happens also around the world.
+Therefore, we take pride in only working with factories who make environmental conditions a priority.

 That day I visited about five factories around LA and most of them had poor environmental conditions.
 My productions did not achieve the level of quality I needed, and this is when I lost all confident in US factories, especially the ones in LA.